austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Made loader, bought austintackaberry.co, hosted portfolio on github, added videos to portfolio, applied to a job!

 **Thoughts**: Overall a pretty productive day.
 It feels good having a portfolio on my very own top level domain!
 It needs some work though...I really like how I have videos of my projects that are clickable and send you to the website; however, the resolution is horrible.
 I don't know if there's much I can do to improve it unfortunately.
 Tomorrow I'll continue working on my portfolio and touch up codeclub.social.

+### Day 217: December 31, 2017

+**Today's Progress**: Made a bunch of progress on my portfolio: recorded demos of my projects, made a poster for each video, added descriptions.
+Started to clean up codeclub.social.

+**Thoughts**: Everything is kind of starting to all come together.
+I still need to work on my portfolio a little bit and decide if I want to add some crazy animations.
+I've been listening to a lot of Front End Happy Hour, and it's awesome.
+I could probably do a blogpost on that podcast it's that good.
+Once I finish touching up codeclub.social, I'll record a video and add it to my portfolio.
+After that, I'll be mostly preparing for interview questions!
+I have come a long way in 7 months; I feel like I'm pretty close to my goal and I still have 5 months.
+I'll definitely have to hit the books hard, but it's really motivating when I can say with confidence that every day I take a step in the right direction.
+Happy New Year!